Member Organizations

 In order to be licensed to engage in public practice in the Cayman Islands, individuals must be a member of good standing in one of the CIIPA-recognized Overseas Professional Accounting Institutes (OPAI) and be registered as a Regular Member of CIIPA, be a resident of the Cayman Islands, have at least seven years’ post qualification practical experience with five of those years as an assurance professional in an approved training firm a reasonable proportion of which in the most recent 2 years and in a supervisory or managerial role on assurance engagement teams and apply for license to engage in public practice.
 Public practitioners may also be subject to assessments as prescribed on competence, integrity, capability, accessibility and commitment.

-The AOA is responsible for supervising auditors of market traded, designated and Cayman Islands Monetary Authority (CIMA)-specified companies in accordance with the Auditors Oversight Act (2020 Revision).
+The AOA is only responsible for supervising auditors of market traded, designated and Cayman Islands Monetary Authority (CIMA)-specified companies in accordance with the Auditors Oversight Law of 2011 as amended.
 It is not authorized to set standards, regulate the accountancy profession, supervise financial reporting other than through its inspection activities, or to supervise securities regulation.
 AOA Recognized Auditors are subject to the AOA’s QA reviews and investigative and disciplinary procedures.
-Auditors that carry out audits for companies that are regulated by the CIMA are subject to approval and disqualification by CIMA.

-• Audit Oversight Arrangements
+Audit Oversight Arrangements

 The AOA is a member of the International Forum of Independent Audit Regulators.

-• Professional Accountancy Organizations
+Professional Accountancy Organizations

-CIIPA is a membership organization comprised of Student, Associate, Regular, Retired and Practitioner Members from recognized foreign professional accountancy organizations and Registered Firms.
-To practice publicly in the Cayman Islands, membership of the institute as a Regular Member is mandatory.
-CIIPA is a Member of IFAC.
+There is only one professional accountancy organization in the Cayman Islands: the Cayman Islands Institute of Professional Accountants (CIIPA), formerly known as the Cayman Islands Society of Professional Accountants (CISPA).
+CIIPA is a membership organization comprised of Student, Associate, Regular, and Practitioner Members from recognized foreign professional accountancy organizations and Registered Firms.
+In order to practice publicly in the Cayman Islands, membership of the institute as a Practitioner Member is mandatory.

 Adoption of International Standards

-• Quality Assurance
+Quality Assurance

-In the Cayman Islands, both the Cayman Islands Institute of Professional Accountants (CIIPA) and the Auditors Oversight Authority (AOA) are authorized to conduct quality assurance (QA) reviews in accordance with each entity’s founding legislation and subsequent amendments.
+In the Cayman Islands, both the Cayman Islands Institute of Professional Accountants (CIIPA) and the Auditors Oversight Authority (AOA) are authorized to conduct quality assurance (QA) reviews in accordance with each entities’ founding legislation and subsequent amendments.

 Due to the overlap in responsibilities, in 2017, the AOA and CIIPA executed a Memorandum of Understanding to clarify the role of CIIPA and the AOA with respect to auditors and firms of listed companies.
-The MoU was executed in February 2017, and it was decided that CIIPA could continue carrying out QA reviews for all audits regardless of their inclusion in the scope of the Auditors Oversight Act.
+The MoU was executed in February 2017 and it was decided that CIIPA could continue carrying out QA reviews for all audits regardless of their inclusion in the scope of the Auditors Oversight Act.
 Cooperation between the two entities will inform the scheduling of visits and for firms that are AOA-registered.
 As of the date of the assessment, CIIPA reports that discussions are underway to review the two systems with a view to greater efficiency whilst meeting international standards.

 Current Status: Adopted

-• International Education Standards
+International Education Standards

 There is no law that defines initial professional development (IPD) requirements in the Cayman Islands and the Cayman Islands Institute of Professional Accountants (CIIPA) is only responsible for verifying the IPD requirements of recognized Overseas Professional Accounting Institute (OPAIs) as part of its membership registration process.